 When it comes to fob and card access systems, it has to be said, there are very few disadvantages.

-You occasionally have employees moan about the £5 they need to pay to replace a lost fob, and some don’t like the fact they are tracked around the building.
+You occasionally have employees moan about the £5 they need to pay to replace a lost fob, as well as those who don’t like the fact they are tracked around the building.

 However, from a security point of view, they are incredibly robust.